 Assuming you have determined that you have a relatively fast SD card to work with we can now move on to the next possible issue, your USB port or hub.
 From 1996 to 2014 there were 4 speed classes of USB introduced and they all used the same familiar rectangular USB plug known as a USB A connector.
 USB 3.2 introduced in 2017 uses only the new USB C type port.
 However, just having USB C does NOT guarantee USB 3.2 speeds!
 USB C is backwards compatible all the way to USB 2.0 so a USB C device could support any of the USB specifications from 2.0 all the way to the upcoming USB4… To try to state that as clearly as possible, USB 3.2 and USB4 ONLY support USB C, but USB C supports ALL USB versions going back to USB 2.0.
 Now, depending on the age of your computer you will probably be stuck with a USB port that is pretty slow.
 Here is a chart to help you make sense of that:

-Version | USB 1.0 | USB 1.1 | USB 2.0 | USB 3.0 | USB 3.1 | USB 3.2 |
+Version | USB 1.0 | USB 1.1 | USB 2.0 | USB 3.0 | USB 3.1 | USB 3.2 | USB 4 |

-Date Introduced | 1996 | 1998 | 2001 | 2011 | 2014 | 2017 |
+Date Introduced | 1996 | 1998 | 2001 | 2011 | 2014 | 2017 | 2019 |

-Max Data Rate | 1.5 MB/s | 1.5 MB/s | 60 MB/s | 625 MB/s | 1,250 MB/s | 2,500 MB/s |
+Maximum Transfer Speed | 1.5 MB/s | 1.5 MB/s | 60 MB/s | 625 MB/s | 1,250 MB/s | 2,500 MB/s | 20GB/s – 120GB/s |

 With USB 2.0 things are further confused by the fact that there were different speeds of connections possible with 60MB/s being the maximum but slower connections being very common due to device limitations.
 The point being that your USB 2.0 device could be running at USB 1.0 speeds depending on whether the device, such as your card reader or USB hub, actually supports USB 2.0 High Speed.

-Additionally, there are actually two types of USB 3.1.
+There are two types of USB 3.1.
 USB 3.1 gen 1, and USB 3.1 gen 2.
 USB 3.1 gen 1 runs at the speeds shown above in the chart, but USB 3.1 gen 2 is a USB 3.2 speed protocol for USB 3.1 connectors.
 For instance, if you buy a USB A to USB C cable that says it is USB 3.1 gen 2 it will give you the USB 3.2 speeds.

 Using the above chart you can see that any and all computers made before 2011 had USB 2.0 at best, so if your laptop or desktop is from 2011 or earlier this could be your reason for slow transfers.